 Before we dig into the differences, lets first note the similarities aka. the choices I made when picking these specific boards in the first place:

+First, both boards are hub-motor driven.
+I made this choice on purpose, as electric skateboards are not road-legal where I live and hub motors are barely noticeable to the non-practiced eye.
+This reduces my risk of getting fined for riding one.
 However, I would probably generally recommend hub-motors over belt-driven motors nowadays as they require less maintenance (no moving parts), while offering a larger range and allowing pushing the board (belt driven block due to the gear ratio).
 The latter is especially nice, when you have run out of battery or if you do not want to draw any attention.
+When electric skateboards were first introduced by boosted, hub-motors were vastly inferior power-wise but that has changed now.

 Differences